A mathematical theory of topological invariants of quantum lattice systems: Local Lie systems over fuzzy semilinear sets

 It is easy to check that this derivation belongs to $\mfkDal(U)$ and that the above map is a continuous homomorphism $\mfkgal(U)\ra\mfkDal(U)$.
-The physical interpretation is that a local action of a compact Lie group on a quantum lattice system can be gauged on the infinitesimal level.
+The physical interpretation is that an on-site action of a compact Lie group on a quantum lattice system can be gauged on the infinitesimal level.

-\begin{definition} A state $\psi$ of $\SA$ is said to be invariant under a local action of a compact Lie group $G$ if it is invariant under the corresponding automorphisms of $\SA$. \end{definition} Let $\psi$ be a gapped state of $\SA$ invariant under a local action of a Lie group $G$.
+\begin{definition} A state $\psi$ of $\SA$ is said to be invariant under an on-site action of a compact Lie group $G$ if it is invariant under the corresponding automorphisms of $\SA$. \end{definition} Let $\psi$ be a gapped state of $\SA$ invariant under an on-site action of a compact Lie group $G$.
 In that case the image of $\derQ:\mfkg\ra \mfkDal(\RR^n)$ lands in $\mfkDpal(\RR^n)$.
-One may ask if this morphism of \Frechet-Lie algebras can be lifted to a morphism of local Lie algebras $\mfkgal\ra\mfkDpal$.
+One may ask if this morphism of \Frechet-Lie algebras can be lifted to a morphism of local Lie systems $\mfkgal\ra\mfkDpal$.
 If this is the case, then the symmetry $G$ of $\psi$ can be gauged on the infinitesimal level.
-In the next section we construct obstructions for the existence of such a morphism of local Lie algebras and show that zero-temperature Hall conductance is an example of such an obstruction.
+In the next section we construct obstructions for the existence of such a morphism of local Lie systems and show that zero-temperature Hall conductance is an example of such an obstruction.